FelipeJColon/Getting-and-cleaning-data/README.md

-#README
+# READ ME

 Here, we aim to prepare a tidy dataset that can be used for later analysis.
 There original data were retrieved from the following link:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Date were then analysed using an R script called run_analysis.R that does the following:
+Date were then analysed using an R script called run_analysis.R (found on this repository) that aims to do the following:

-1. Merges the training and the test sets to create one new dataset.
+1. Merge a training and the test sets to create a new dataset
-2. Extracts exclusively the measurements on the mean and standard deviation for each measurement conducted in the study.
+2. Extract *exclusively* the measurements on the mean and standard deviation for each variable measured
-3. Uses descriptive activity names to name the activities in the data set
+3. Use descriptive names for each of the activities in the dataset created for Objective 2
-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately label each of the variables in the dataset with descriptive names
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create an independent tidy dataset with the average of each variable for each activity and subject based on the set created for Objective 4

 The tidy set is then saved in a file called “tidydata.txt”.
-The variables included in the final set can be  found in the Cookbook.md file in the same repository where you accessed this README.md file.
+A description of the original data, as well as for the variables included in the final set can be  found in the CodeBook.md file in this repository.